 This will cover some of the basics, but unfortunately, if you really want to ensure your business is protected, you need to get down to the details.

 Assess the condition of your workspace before a storm.
 How do the walls look – are there any holes or cracks (if there is torrential rain, how are the ceilings/roof holding up)?
 Regular maintenance is super important to identify any risks you wouldn’t have thought about before.

 Do you have carpeted floors?
 How is your AC/heating system?
 If you’re in an area with a ton of snow storms and your pipes freeze, they can burst and flood out your space, which would require you to replace your carpeting.
 You may opt to have tile or wood floors installed instead, and you’ll want to make sure your AC and heating unit is working well.

 Aside from your pipes, tropical storms and hurricanes can bring on floods.
 Look at your community’s flood map to get a better understanding of your risk and how to mitigate (storm damage prevention).
 You can also check out FEMA’s floodproofing documents on non-residential buildings to help you prepare.

-Your landlord will most likely require you to have some general liability or business insurance, but this is also a time to think about getting business interruption insurance, flood insurance, and a policy that covers other storm damages to assist with any building repairs.
+Your landlord will most likely require you to have some general liability insurance or business insurance, but this is also a time to think about getting business interruption insurance, flood insurance, and a policy that covers other storm damages to assist with any building repairs.